olson-sean-k/nym/README.md

 ## Usage

-Nym commands are formed from patterns and options.
+Nym commands are formed from flags, options, and patterns.
 Most commands are transforms composed of both a from-pattern to match source files and a to-pattern to resolve destination paths.
 Transforms include the `append`, `copy`, `link` and `move` commands.
 Some commands, such as `find`, use only a from-pattern.

+Nym operates exclusively on files (with the exception of the `--parent`/`-p` flag, which creates parent directories in destination paths derived from to-patterns).
+Commands never apply to directories.
+It is **not** possible to copy, link, or move directories.

-The following command copies all files in the working directory tree to a neighboring file with an appended `.bak` extension:
+The following command copies all files in the working directory tree to a neighboring file with an appended `.bak` extension.

 ```shell
 nym copy '**' '{#0}.bak'